Skip to main content

 Cited references:

-Both patent and non-patent literature which have been cited for the targeted patent are called cited references.
+Both patent and non-patent literature that have been cited for the targeted patent are called cited references.
 You can gather the cited references from the file wrapper.
-When the analyst goes through the cited references, they can see the ones that have already been used against the targeted patent.
+When the analyst goes through the cited references, they can see the ones that have already been used against the targeted parent.
 By doing this, it becomes easy to get an idea of the missing part to invalidate the claims of the targeted patent.

 Date Restriction:

 To find out prior arts and prior right cases, Date Restriction plays a big part in the invalidity search.
 A prior art case is published before the priority date of the patent that is to be invalidated.
-Prior right cases are those which are published after the priority date of the targeted patent, even though their priority date is before that of the targeted patent.
+Prior right cases are those that are published after the priority date of the targeted patent, even though their priority date is before that of the targeted patent.

 Conclusion:

 With all that said, the first thing you need to do before conducting a patent invalidity search is to consider the patent’s filing date.
-With patent invalidity search, you might be able to find prior art which the previous examiner might have missed out on.
+With a patent invalidity search, you might be able to find prior art that the previous examiner might have missed out on.
 If a business is challenging the patent of a competitor or is preparing for a defense against an infringement charge, then the ideal retort is this.

-If you want to find out the validity of a patent, reach out to ResearchWire, our expert analysts will be more than happy to take care of it.
-Our in-house experts understand the patent laws for different countries, and are adept at conducting an expert search.
+If you want to find out the validity of a patent, reach out to Researchwire, our expert analysts will be more than happy to take care of it.
+Our in-house experts understand the patent laws for different countries and are adept at conducting an expert search.

 Solutions Finder